SCToolsfactory/SCJMapper-V2/doc/ReadMe.txt

 cassini@burri-web.org

 Changelog:
+V 2.4
+- improvement - add new actionmaps for AC 0.9 (flycam, spaceship_turret)
+- improvement - supports now assignment of js1 .. js8 - SC may not support all though...
+- Update of the Guide for V2.4
 V 2.3
 - new feature - allow reassignment of the jsN group
 - improvement - uniquely identified devices with the same name (use GUID)